cran-task-views/NumericalMathematics/NumericalMathematics.md

 -   `r pkg("clifford")` provides a suite of routines for arbitrary dimensional Clifford algebras and discusses special cases such as Lorentz transforms or quaternion multiplication.
+-   Package `r pkg("weyl") provides functionality for Weyl algebras, which has applications in quantum mechanics.

 ### Python (and SAGE) Interfaces